National Salary Survey FAQs

 • Collecting up-to-date data to inform remuneration within individual practices

-The survey will be launched in mid-February 2023.
-It will be open for four weeks to allow maximum participation.
-The analysis will be conducted by an independent organisation and the results provided by May.
+The survey will be launched in late July 2025.
+It will be open for three weeks to allow maximum participation.
+The analysis will be conducted by an independent organisation and the results provided by late September.

 How long will it take?

-The survey will take approximately 10 minutes to complete, depending on the size of your practice.
-Entering the data into the Salary Survey Input tool before commencing the survey will streamline the process and improve efficiencies.
+The survey will take approximately 15 minutes to complete, depending on the size of your practice.

 What do I need?